rohitshakya/Web-Projects/Project Php/v2.2.1 User Login authentication via session/readme.md

 #### Default settings will be
 * Every file will be put into htdocs folder i.e.( C:\xampp\htdocs )
 * Turn on apache and mysql from xammp control panel
 * There will be 2 files one for html and one for php named as home1.html and home1.php respectively
-* To run the web page type `http://localhost/home1.html` in browser
 `<?php`
 `$servername = "localhost";`
 `$dbusername = "root";`